 The cron job is also not making the API calls on behalf of any user.
-Instead there is a machine-to-machine authorization and the client (the cron job) makes calls to the Resource Server (the API) on its own behalf.
+Instead there is a machine to machine authorization and the application (the cron job) makes calls to the Resource Server (the API) on its own behalf.

 For situations like this where there is no user interaction involved, the Client Credentials Grant is ideal.
-With Client Credentials Grant (defined in RFC 6749, section 4.4) a Client can directly request an Access Token from the Authorization Server by using its Client Credentials (a Client Id and a Client Secret).
+With Client Credentials Grant (defined in RFC 6749, section 4.4) an Application can directly request an Access Token from the Authorization Server by using its Client Credentials (a Client Id and a Client Secret).
 Instead of identifying a Resource Owner, this token will represent the Application itself.

-- The Client authenticates with the Authorization Server using its Client Id and Client Secret.
+- The Application authenticates with the Authorization Server using its Client ID and Client Secret.